erlendlokna/CV-SSL-VQVAE-Framework/README.md

 ### Experiment for Thesis
 > python preprocessing/download_ucr_dataset.py

-Downloads the UCR archive
+Downloads the UCR archive.

 > python experiment.py

 Executes the thesis experiment.
 Training and  comparing the VQVAE with the two-branced Barlow Twins VQVAE for different SSL loss weightings, $\gamma$.

 ### Training Individual Models
-> python train_vqvae.py
+> python train_VQVAE.py

 Initiates the training for the traditional VQVAE model.

-> python train_barlowvqvae.py
+> python train_BTVQVAE.py

 Begins the training process for the Barlow Twins-augmented VQVAE